-In the Anglo-Saxon literature union power is defined as the product of union density and the union wage gap; see Addison, Bailey, and Siebert (2004).
-This concept is inappropriate for Germany because collective agreements constituting discriminatory wage policies with disadvantages for non-members are forbidden by constitutional law (negative freedom of association, negative Koalitionsfreiheit, Grundgesetz Art.
-9).
-As wage gains from union membership are not internalized, there exists a free-rider problem of missing individual incentives to join a union.
 In fact, the scope of collective agreements goes beyond the organized parties.
 Wages set at the firm level as well as individually bargained wages are adapted towards collective bargaining agreements, be it in order to reduce transaction costs or not to create incentives for employees to join a union.
-Prevalent wage-setting models in the literature therefore assume that collective bargaining agreements apply to all employees; see, e. g., Fitzenberger (1999, chapter 6).
+Collective agreements can also be declared generally binding by the Minister for Labor and Social Affaires.1 Prevalent wage-setting models in the literature even assume that collective bargaining agreements apply to all employees; see, e. g., Fitzenberger (1999, chapter 6).